 Cross-functional collaboration becomes a competitive advantage

 Today, communication is table stakes.
 The exchange of information is a given.
-Tools like Microsoft Teams, Slack, and Zoom enable discussion and serve as channels for decision making.
+Tools like Microsoft Teams, Zoom, Webex, and Slack enable discussion and serve as channels for decision making.
 But they aren’t well suited to structure, automate, or report on work.

 Workers need a way to exchange, organize, and structure information in the context of their work.
 They need to work together to achieve and report on results.
 And they need to go beyond producing results to deriving insights that can inform future work, and even drive down the cost of similar projects.

 Often, people try to solve for efficiency gains at the team level.
 Yet today’s opportunity for collaborative work extends beyond the team level and stretches across (and beyond) the enterprise.
 To unlock their full value, work management platforms cannot operate at just the team level, but should engage everyone who works within, and with, the enterprise.

 People need to work with a large, diverse group of people internally, often across functions.
 And collaboration is not restricted to coworkers, but extends across organizational boundaries to customers, partners, and vendors.
 Yet CWM tools are often limited by subscription models that require any user who contributes to the work to have a paid license.
 Leaders who choose platforms that eliminate barriers to collaboration gain a competitive edge.

 Leaders should also look to provide people with a platform that has the ability to support robust workloads, yet remains understood by and useful to virtually any employee.
 This needs to be true whether they are highly technical, or functional experts in marketing, services, operations, sales, finance, etc. Having a common language for working together is a significant advantage.